This post may contain affiliate links. Please read my disclosure for more information.

 - Over low speed, add the flour mixture in two additions, alternating with the crème fraiche.
 Scrape down the bowl once or twice to ensure the ingredients are being incorporated evenly.
 Stir until just smooth, being careful not to overmix.

-- Pour half the batter into the greased cake pan, level and smooth the batter with an offset spatula.
+- Pour half the batter into the greased cake pan, level and smooth the batter with an offset or rubber spatula.

 - Gently layer the pears on top of the batter.